Features

 Watch the God of War Ragnarök voice cast with the Kratos, Atreus, and Freya themselves from Miami's Florida Supercon 2025!

-Christopher Judge (Kratos), Sunny Suljic (Atreus), and Danielle Bisutti (Freya) are leaving the mythic mayhem of God of War Ragnarök to head to the Miami Convention Center for Florida Supercon, and Popverse will be there to film it
+Christopher Judge (Kratos), Sunny Suljic (Atreus), and Danielle Bisutti (Freya) left the mythic mayhem of God of War Ragnarök to head to the Miami Convention Center for Florida Supercon, and Popverse filmed it all.

 July 07, 2025